-During the year ended December 31, 2020, the Company received government grants in response to the Covid-19 pandemic.
+During the three months ended March 31, 2021, the Company received government grants in response to the Covid-19 pandemic.
 For the Company's subsidiaries, the Canada Emergency Wage Subsidy (CEWS) became available for eligible businesses as of March 15, 2020.
 This program provides a salary subsidy to allow employers to retain employees during the Covid-19 pandemic.
 It provides employers with wage subsidies up to \$847/ week/ employee.
 Clear Blue Technologies Inc. have applied for this program for consecutive periods since its release.

-Summary of amounts recognized are as follows:
+Summary of amounts recognized for the three months ended March 31, 2021 are as follows: